 (b.
-Newark, NJ) Josie Barreiro also known as J131 hails from Newark, NJ and cites street art, specifically that of the urban center, as the groundwork for her gestural and energetic technique and as the inspiration for her work.
-Her deep-seated love for graffiti, street art and abstract expressionism gives way to a body of work that is laced with emotion, spontaneous energy, and personal cultural memory.
-Josie was featured in The Newark Artists Photo Documentary Project in 2018.
-Josie's works were exhibited at Pen and Brush Gallery, NYC, where she created a live painting during the exhibition.
+Newark, NJ) Josephine Barreiro also known as, J131 hails from Newark, NJ and cites street art, specifically that of the urban center, as the groundwork for her gestural energetic technique and as the inspiration for her work.
+Her deep-seated love for graffiti, street art and expressionism gives way to a body of work that is laced with emotion, spontaneous energy, distinctive use of line, saturated colors and personal cultural memory.
+Josephine was featured in The Newark Artists Photo Documentary Project in 2018.
+Josephine's works were exhibited at Pen and Brush Gallery, NYC, where she created a live painting during the exhibition.
 She was also featured in a NYC-ARTS segment in 2016.
-Josie earned her MFA in Fine Arts and MA in Art Education at New Jersey City University; she holds a BFA from the School of Visual Arts, NY.
+Josephine earned her MFA in Fine Arts and MA in Art Education at New Jersey City University; she holds a BFA from the School of Visual Arts, NY.

 My sense of time is suspended while working and my focus allows me to reflect on my ideas and memories to complete each piece.
 Whether I'm working with color or creating monochrome collage pieces, I look forward to the visceral experience of painting by building the surface layers to illustrate real and imagined situations.
 The act of painting is an avenue delivering my ideas from my center to a tangible surface.